 Hondutel, the government-owned incumbent telecommunications operator, officially lost its monopoly on fixed-line telephony services on December 25, 2005.
-Although there are regulations in place that allow the government to grant licenses, permits, and concessions for different telecommunications services in Honduras, many services continue to be provided through sub-operator agreements signed between Hondutel and private companies.
-The Honduran Congress is reviewing several draft telecommunications laws.
+Although there are regulations in place that allow the government to grant licenses, permits, and concessions for different telecommunications services in Honduras, competitive services continue to be provided through sub-operator agreements signed between Hondutel and private companies.
+The Honduran Congress is reviewing several draft telecommunications laws which would fully liberalize the telecommunications market.
 The United States will continue to monitor efforts to introduce new telecommunications legislation to ensure that any new legislation is consistent with Honduras' obligations under the CAFTA-DR.